Opinion: Bosnia-Herzegovina still needs help, 25 years after Dayton Accords | DW | 14.12.2020

 "I have heard that there are proud Muslims, Croats and Serbs there.
 But who are the Bosnians?" he asked.

-By this time, my UNTV colleagues and I had been reporting about the Bosnian war for three-and-a-half years.
+By this time, my UNTV colleagues and I had been reporting about the Bosnian war for 3 1/2 years.
 The republic, which had formed part of Yugoslavia until 1992, was in the news every day all over Europe.
 So we all laughed heartily at the American's naive question.

 Later, however, I realized that this US officer had put his finger on precisely the dilemma in which Bosnia-Herzegovina remains stuck to this day: Too many of its 3.5 million citizens are not just lacking pride in their state, they don't even want to be Bosnians.